-First, a nice new, clear clip of one of the many great songs from the 1958 Pakistani version of Anarkali… Every once in a while, another song from this film simply dazzles me and then remains in my mind for a long time.
+First, one of the many great songs from the 1958 Pakistani version of Anarkali… Every once in a while, another song from this film simply dazzles me and then remains in my mind for a long time.
 “Kahaan Tak Suno Ge” did that recently…

 This is a delightful classical mujra from the 1968 Pakistani film Aik Hi Rasta.
 Noor Jehan is singing for Rani here.